 17-III.B.
-HOUSING QUALITY STANDARDS [24 CFR 983.101]
+NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE [24 CFR 983.101]

-The housing quality standards (HQS) for the tenant-based program, including those for special housing types, generally apply to the PBV program.
-HQS requirements for shared housing, manufactured home space rental, and the homeownership option do not apply because these housing types are not assisted under the PBV program.
+NSPIRE standards for the tenant-based program, including those for special housing types, generally apply to the PBV program.
+NSPIRE requirements for shared housing, manufactured home space rental, and the homeownership option do not apply because these housing types are not assisted under the PBV program.